Hzqkii/DX11-Bedrock-Guide/README.md

 Pre-requisites - [Mclauncher](https://github.com/MCMrARM/mc-w10-version-launcher/releases/tag/0.4.0) (or) [Minecraft Bedrock Launcher](https://bedrocklauncher.github.io/)
 ### How does it work?

-We use [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton) which makes Minecraft: Bedrock Edition fallback to d3d11.
+We use [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton) which tries to translate the DirectX calls but fails forcing Minecraft: Bedrock Edition to fallback to d3d11.
 ### What is VKD3D?

 VKD3D is a translation layer for games running under proton, it essentially converts DX12 calls and translates them to Vulkan eg; DX12 is Russian and Vulkan is English, VKD3D is an interpreter or a translator for them.